 Use: Labeled Indications

-Oral rinse: Antibacterial dental rinse for gingivitis treatment
+Gingivitis: Oral rinse: Antimicrobial dental rinse for gingivitis treatment

-Periodontal chip: Adjunctive therapy to reduce pocket depth in patients with periodontitis
+Periodontitis: Periodontal chip: Adjunctive therapy to scaling and root planning procedures to reduce pocket depth in patients with periodontitis

 Off Label Uses